Year 3 Basketball Lesson 4

 • I can use both hands to shoot the ball correctly

-• I can assist my team to score
+• I can move into space to help my team attack

 We are Learning...

-to perform a two-handed shot to score baskets.
+to perform a two-handed set shot to score.

 Curriculum Links

-N – Explain the meaning of the word consecutive when used to describe a series of scores, passes, or points (e.g. “three consecutive goals”).
+N Explain the meaning of the word consecutive when used to describe a series of scores, passes, or points (e.g. “three consecutive baskets”).

 Equipment